-- The school has appointed a member of the senior leadership team Angela Noronha, Head of School as the DSL.
-The DSL has the overall responsibility for the day to day oversight of safeguarding and child protection systems in school.
-The school has also identified additional staff to deputise for when the DSL is not available.
-Any reference to the DSL in this policy refers to the whole DSL team including deputies. - The DSL will undergo appropriate and specific training to provide them with the knowledge and skills required to carry out their role.
-This training will be approved by and meet the standards as required by Islington Safeguarding Children Board in line with guidance set out in Competence Still Matters, 2014.
-The DSL's training will be updated formally every two years but their knowledge and skills will be updated through a variety of methods such as Islington's Safeguarding Newsletter, conferences, local meetings such as the DSL Forum, online newsletters such as those from the NSPCC and The Key for School Leaders, at regular intervals, and at least annually, to keep up with any developments relevant to their role. - During term time the DSL will always be available (during normal school or college hours) for staff in school to discuss any safeguarding concerns. - In exceptional circumstances the DSL may only be available via video call or telephone. - The school has a Deputy Designated Safeguarding Lead Maria Collins to ensure 'adequate and appropriate' cover arrangements for any out of hours/out of term activities
+- We have appointed a member of the senior leadership team Angela Noronha Head of School as the DSL.
+The senior DSL has the overall responsibility for the day to day oversight of safeguarding and child protection systems in Setting.
+The Setting has also identified additional staff to deputise for when the DSL is not available. - The DSL will undergo appropriate and specific training to provide them with the knowledge and skills required to carry out their role.
+This training will be approved by and meet the standards as required by Islington Safeguarding Children Partnership in line with guidance set out in Competence Still Matters, 2014.
+The DSL's training will be updated formally every two years but their knowledge and skills will be updated through a variety of methods e.g. e-Bulletins, the Safeguarding Newsletter, conferences, local meetings ie DSL Forum, ISCP and CP Refresher training at regular intervals, at least annually, to keep up with any developments relevant to their role.

-3 Section 128 of the Education and Skills Act 2008 provides for the Secretary of State to direct that a person may be prohibited or restricted from participating in the management of an independent school (which includes academies and free schools).
+4 Section 128 of the Education and Skills Act 2008 provides for the Secretary of State to direct that a person may be prohibited or restricted from participating in the management of an independent Setting (which includes academies and free schools).

-- The DSL is the central contact point for all staff to discuss any safeguarding concerns and has lead responsibility for managing child protection referrals, safeguarding training and raising awareness of all child protection policies and procedures.
-They will ensure that everyone in school (including temporary staff, volunteers and contractors) is aware of this policy and our procedures and that they are followed at all times. - The DSL maintains a confidential recording system for all safeguarding and child protection concerns and works closely with the Designated Teacher for Looked After Children and the Head of the Virtual School for all children who are looked after or have previously been looked after. - The DSL team will familiarise themselves with the extended role of the Virtual School Head - The DSL ensures that the school provides reports/updates and is appropriately represented at inter-agency safeguarding meetings (including Child Protection conferences and Team around the Child Meetings)
+- During term time the DSL will always be available (during normal School or college hours) for staff in Setting to discuss any safeguarding concerns. - In exceptional circumstances the DSL may only be available via video call or telephone. - St Josephs has a deputy designated safeguarding lead Maria Collins for 'adequate and appropriate' cover arrangements for any out of hours/out of term activities - The DSL is the central contact point for all staff to discuss any safeguarding concerns and has lead responsibility for managing child protection referrals, safeguarding training and raising awareness of all child protection policies and procedures.
+They will ensure that everyone (including temporary staff, volunteers and contractors) is aware of this policy and our procedures and related policies and that they are followed at all times. - The DSL maintains a confidential recording system for all safeguarding and child protection concerns and works closely with the Designated Teacher for Looked After Children and the Head of the Virtual School for all children who are looked after or have previously been looked after. - The DSL team will familiarise themselves with the extended role of the Virtual School Head - The DSL ensures that the Setting provides reports/updates and is appropriately represented at inter-agency safeguarding meetings (including Child Protection conferences and Team around the Child Meetings)